lucasdicioccio/laborantin-hs/README.md

 * exports to propose exported files using "show-exports" command

 # Annoyances/Bugs
-* current defaultBackend tries to resolve all dependencies even if fullfilled
 * DynEnv shared for the whole runEnvIO, need to have one DynEnv per-execution